 DS: The whole up south movement—jobs, et cetera.
 My parents, neither of them in fact landed in the factories but they both came for the rest.
 This was the place to be, it was the destination spot in the late forties and fifties, even into the sixties.

 LW: So what did your parents do for a living?

 DS: Both were chefs.
 Now it’s interesting, chefs, given what they were consigned to—being African-American, it may be too lofty a term.
-My dad cooked for one of the institutions here in the City of Detroit, I want to say it was a juvenile home.
+My dad cooked for one of the institutions here in the city of Detroit, I want to say it was a juvenile home.
 But he was the head chef at a very posh hotel in Richmond, Virginia.
 Left there because of racism.
 And my mother for a long time did domestic work.
-Again, not much else was available to people of African-American descent in the early 50s anywhere in the country.
+Again, not much else was available to people of African-American descent in the early fifties anywhere in the country.
 But you know, all of the accoutrements, all around, there was enough to draw from, enough leavings, if you will, for people to benefit.

 LW: I see.
 And what neighborhood?